theupdateframework/specification/tuf-spec.md

 ### **The client application**

+  Note: If a step in the following workflow does not succeed (e.g., a failure is reported because a new metadata file was not signed, the client should not be left in an unrecoverable state.

   **0**. **Load the trusted root metadata file.** We assume that a good, trusted copy of this file was shipped with the package manager or software updater using an out-of-band process.
 Note that the expiration of the trusted root